 527 National Championship Dr. (east side of the football stadium)

 Oct.
 26 10 a.m. and 1 p.m.

-This tour provides a unique opportunity to learn how innovative engineering and optical technology melds with manufacturing techniques to produce the largest and most advanced giant teleschope mirrors in the world on the University of Arizona campus.
+This tour provides a unique opportunity to see and learn how innovative engineering and optical technology melds with manufacturing techniques to produce the largest and most advanced giant teleschope mirrors in the world.
 The University of Arizona College of Science is ranked No. 1 among observational, theoretical and space astronomy programs in the U.S. Come see why!
 Tours are 60 minutes in length and include ascending and descending stairs.